 What Is Lymphedema?

 The lymphatic system consists of lymphatic vessels that filter blood, collect lymph (a watery fluid that contains white blood cells), and drain excess fluid from the tissue.
-The four major functions of the lymphatic system include removal of excessive tissue fluid, transport of waste material to the blood, filtration of lymph fluid by the lymph nodes, and transport of large proteins to the bloodstream.
+The four major functions of the lymphatic system include removal of excess tissue fluid, transport of waste material to the blood, filtration of lymph fluid by the lymph nodes, and transport of large proteins to the bloodstream.

 Lymphedema is a symptom of a medical condition in dogs that is caused by a compromised lymphatic system.
 Lymphedema is a collection of lymph fluid in body tissues due to obstruction within the lymphatic system.
 Due to damage or an obstruction in the lymphatic system, a buildup of fluid occurs resulting in swelling of your dog’s legs or other parts of the body, including the face and abdomen.